nokrimchilshibichae/PrimeHunterHack-KR-/README.md

 # Setup
 ## Requirements
 - [DeSmuME 0.9.13](https://github.com/TASEmulators/desmume/releases/tag/release_0_9_13)
-- U.S. version of Metroid Prime Hunters
+- K.R. version of Metroid Prime Hunters

 ## Getting Started
 1. Download the [latest release](https://github.com/IBreakGames/PrimeHunterHack/releases) and extract the contents to the root directory of DeSmuME
 2. Open DeSmuME, open the ROM, navigate to the in-game `Options` > `Controls` and set the control type to `Dual Mode Right` (In-game sensitivity does not affect the mouse cursor sensitivity)
 3. In the top settings bar, navigate to `Tools` > `Lua Scripting` > `New Lua Script Window...`
-4. In the new script window, click `Browse...` and select the `mph_mem.lua` file you extracted in the first step
+4. In the new script window, click `Browse...` and select the `mph_mem_kr.lua` file you extracted in the first step

 ## Load Order After Initial Setup
 1. Open the ROM
-2. Load the `mph_mem.lua` script
+2. Load the `mph_mem_kr.lua` script

 ## Controls
 In DeSmuME I have the following `Control Config` set: